Man walked into Atlanta grocery store with five guns, body armor, police say

 The scene comes just two days after a gunman walked into a grocery store in Boulder, Colorado and killed 10 people.

-Atlanta police on Wednesday arrested a man after he allegedly walked into the Atlantic Station Publix Super Market with five guns and body armor, according to a report.
+Atlanta police on Wednesday arrested a man after he allegedly walked into the Atlantic Station Publix Super Market with five guns and body armor.

-Police responded to the store around 1:30 p.m.
-The manager of the store told officers that a man had entered the supermarket with a rifle and went straight to the restroom, the Atlanta Journal-Constitution reported, citing Atlanta police spokesman Officer Anthony Grant.
+The suspect, 22-year-old Rico Marley, is charged with reckless conduct and was transported to the Fulton County Jail for further processing, police said.

+Officers responded to Publix Supermarket at 1380 Atlantic Dr. NW around 1:34 p.m. in reference to a "person armed."

+Police said a witness observed the suspect and alerted store management, who then called the police.

-The officers reportedly spotted the man leaving the restroom and detained him for questioning, according to the paper.
+Officers spotted the man leaving the restroom and detained him for questioning.
+Paramedics were on the scene conducting a mental health evaluation of the suspect, police said.

-Grant said officers and paramedics are interviewing at the store and conducting a mental health evaluation.
+Police evacuated the store to clear the area of any potential threats, WSB-TV reported.

+Atlantic Drive, the main street in front of the store, was closed to traffic.
+Shoppers were being turned away as they approached the grocery store, but there were still plenty of people milling about the open-air mall.

 CLICK HERE TO GET THE FOX NEWS APP